 You find more research in our entry on World Population Growth.

 One of the best indicators of how a country is doing is a newborn’s chances of surviving childhood.
 How able societies are to protect their children from dying is a crucial benchmark, one that reflects many aspects of development: healthcare, nutrition, maternal health, disease prevention and treatment.
 We can think of child mortality in some sense as an aggregate indicator of a country’s living conditions.

 Child mortality is measured as the share of newborns that die before reaching the age of five.

-In the visualizations below we present our long-run and short-run datasets on child mortality across the world.
+In the visualizations we present our long-run and short-run datasets on child mortality across the world.
 The long-run estimates come from a combination of Gapminder and data from the UN Inter-agency Group for Child Mortality Estimation (UN IGME).

 In this dataset we show only data backed up with published estimates within the academic literature or the UN Inter-agency Group for Child Mortality Estimation.
 Gapminder also publishes long-run estimates for all countries – but stresses that these estimates come with high uncertainty.
 The full dataset can be found here.